 Social and environmental responsibility is at the heart of our practice.
 We are committed to designing communities at home and abroad that support sustainable lifestyles and accommodate different patterns of living, learning and working.
 Our buildings aim to provide a strong sense of identity for their users.

-We actively support community and educational projects in the developing world through our own charity,The Richard Feilden Foundation
+We actively support community and educational projects in East Africa through our own charity,The Feilden Foundation.

 We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
 We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.

 The impact of buildings on our health goes beyond light and ventilation.
-Research shows that buildings contribute to the success of medical treatment, that the relationship with nature and the development of a sense of community have had a strong impact on the success of housing developments and post-occupancy surveys of office buildings have proved the success of creating a healthy office environment.
+Research shows that building design contributes to the success of medical treatment, that the relationship with nature and the development of a sense of community have had a strong impact on the success of housing developments and the success of creating a healthy office environment is proven.
 We bring this learning not only into our health projects, but to create healthy communities.